Enalean/tuleap-documentation-en/languages/en/administration-guide/admin-tasks.rst

 .. note::
     Please note that the ``pending`` status is meant to be temporary.
-    It is automatically assigned to newly created projects when the option ``Project must be approved by administrators`` is activated (``/admin/project-creation/moderation/``).
+    It is automatically assigned to newly created projects when the option ``Project must be approved by administrators`` is activated.
     Once approved the projects are toggled ``active``.
     In conclusion you can't assign it by yourself.
 If you need to block temporarily a project, please consider using the ``suspended`` status.